 Modify the issue type scheme for the project by dragging the issue types Test Case and Test Evidence from the Available Issue Types to the Current Scheme panel, then click Save.

-Create a Custom Field for Test Evidence Status
+Create a Custom Field for Test Result Status

-Each test evidence item will need to have a Passed or Failed status applied.
-Therefore, a custom field in JIRA will need to be created to support this motion.
+Each test result item will need to have a Passed, Failed or Blocked status applied.
+Therefore, a custom field in the Test Result custom issue type will need to be created to allow Qualio to capture the test result.